Asynchronous Video Interviews change Flexible Shift Hiring

 • Automated prompts and reminders.
 These increase completion without extra recruiter time.

 • Secure storage and compliance.
-Ensure recordings are held securely and retention policies are clear.
+Ensure recordings are stored securely and that retention policies are clear.

 • ATS integration.
 Smooth data flow avoids manual work and reduces errors.